visualbis/visualbis.github.io/source/Generalfeatures.rst

 Click |..image::_static/image33| to return to the original selected version without any simulation.

-When more number of simulations are done, you will be able to view the More button in the upper right corner.
-By clicking the More button, you will be able to see the remaining simulations as shown in the below Figure.
+When more number of simulations are done, you will be able to view the Show More button in the upper right corner.
+By clicking the Show More button, you will be able to see the remaining simulations as shown in the below Figure.

 .. figure:: _static/more.png
     :align: center